Azure/azure-powershell/src/MySql/docs/Get-AzMySqlReplica.md

 ```

 ### -ResourceGroupName
-The name of the resource group that contains the resource.
+The name of the resource group.
-You can obtain this value from the Azure Resource Manager API or the portal.
+The name is case insensitive.

 ```yaml
 Type: System.String